Morecambe Bay and the Lakeland Fells

 For those with a trained eye, it is easy to pick out Scafell Pike, England’s highest mountain, Striding Edge on Helvellyn, and the distinctive Old Man of Coniston

 Set against this backdrop of the Lakeland Fells, the bay is an ever-changing world of water and sand.
-The whole bay area is an amazing place.
+The whole Bay Area is an amazing place.

 There has been human settlement around Morecambe Bay from about 1700 to 1400 B.C.